satishdotpatel/kolla-pull-images/README.md

 # kolla-pull-images
-To pull images and push to local registry
+To pull images and push to local registry.

+# Run:
+./kolla-pull-images.sh